felixkuntz/website/content/project/ECB Communication Dashboards/index.md

 slides: ""
 ---

-Central Banks' communication is at the center of macroeconomic policy discussions.
-Since decades a productive research field is dedicated to the analysis of how central banks communicate their policies to the general public and experts.
-Reflecting the increasing availability of rich data sources and analytical techniques, the ways of analyzing central bank's communication have developed prolifically.
+Central bank communication is at the heart of discussions of macroeconomic policy.
+For decades, a productive field of research has been devoted to analyzing how central banks communicate their policies to the general public and experts.
+Considering the increasing availability of comprehensive data sources and analytical techniques, the ways of analyzing central bank communication have evolved prolifically.
 This project is a modest contribution to the understanding of policymakers' communication and a channel to cultivate my passion for economics and data science.

-This projects aims to analyze the speeches given by officials of the European Central Bank (ECB) with text mining techniques and visualize interesting aspects in Tableau dashboards.
-For this project, I use the publicly available speeches dataset of the ECB.
+This project aims to analyze the speeches of European Central Bank (ECB) officials using text mining techniques and visualizations in Tableau Dashboards.
+For this project I use the publicly available speech dataset of the ECB.

 Data source: European Central Bank.
 (25 October 2019).
 Speeches dataset.
 Retrieved from: [www.ecb.europa.eu](https://www.ecb.europa.eu/press/key/html/downloads.en.html).